UPcload/FitAnalytics-WebWidget-iOS/README.md

 The WebWidget SDK allows integrating the Fit Analytics Size Advisor widget into your own iOS app.

 As a first step, we suggest that you familiarize yourself with the Fit Analytics web-based Size Advisor service by:
 1. Reading through the Fit Analytics website and trying out a sample product - https://www.fitanalytics.com/
 2. Reading through the Fit Analytics web developers guide - http://developers.fitanalytics.com/documentation

-The integration method currently supported by this SDK is loading HTML/JS-based widget code in a separate UIWebView instance and establishing a communication between the host app and the embedded web widget.
-This SDK introduces a layer that imitates a web-based (JavaScript) integration of the Fit Analytics widget.
-It exports the **FitAWebWidget** class, which serves as a main widget controller.
-It creates and initializes the widget in a provided web view instance and exposes several methods that allow controlling the widget.
+The integration method currently supported by this SDK is based on loading HTML/JS-based widget code in a separate UIWebView instance and establishing communication between the host app and the embedded web widget.

+The SDK introduces a layer that imitates a web-based (JavaScript) integration of the Fit Analytics widget by:
+1. Exporting the **FitAWebWidget** class, which serves as a main widget controller.
+2. Creating and initializing the widget in a provided web view instance.
+3. Exposing several methods that allow controlling the widget.
-Additionally, it defines the **FITAWebWidgetHandler** interface, which allows registering various callbacks (by implementing them as interface methods).
-These callbacks are invoked by the widget controller during various events (e.g. when a user closes the widget, when the widget displayed a recommendation, etc.).
+4. Defining the **FITAWebWidgetHandler** interface, which allows registering various callbacks (by implementing them as interface methods).
+These callbacks are invoked by the widget controller through various events (e.g. when a user closes the widget, when the widget displays a recommendation,   etc.).

 ---

 ## Installation (using Cocoapods)

 **Prerequisities:**

-XCode 7 or higher
+1. XCode 7 or higher

-iOS 8 or higher
+2. iOS 8 or higher

 **Step 1.** Make sure you already have cocoapods installed in your system.
-Otherwise you can follow steps in cocoapods documentation to install https://cocoapods.org/
+Otherwise you can follow the steps in cocoapods documentation to install https://cocoapods.org/

 **Step 2.** To initialize the pod in your project use `pod init` command to create a Podfile with smart defaults.